MatteoBriscini/IOT-project/IOT_project3/iotDoc.md

 ### **Message reaction**
 ![alt text](img\nodeRedschema3.png)<br>
-the requirements ask to react to 2 different classes of messages: pubblish messages and ack messages.
+the requirements ask to react to 2 different message classes: published and ack messages.
-#### **publish reaction**
+#### **Publish reaction**
-This block react to MQTT messages of class "Publish Message", in particular pubblishing messages with specified payload on the required MQTT topic.
-Additional if a message payload contains a temperature in fahrenheit that payload is saved in the [filtered_pubs.csv](csv\filtered_pubs.csv) file and its value is plotted on a UI graph, a screenshot of this graph is provided below. <br> <br>
+This block reacts to MQTT messages of class "Publish Message", in particular publishing messages with specified payload on the required MQTT topic.
+Additionally, if a message payload contains a temperature in Fahrenheit that payload is saved in the [filtered_pubs.csv](csv\filtered_pubs.csv) file and its value is plotted on a UI graph, a screenshot of this graph is provided below. <br> <br>
 ![alt text](img\tempGraph.png) <br> <br>
-As shown in the following example a single can contains multiple MQTT topic and payload, in this terms the "input data parser" function block has the role to split the input message (a single string) in two arrays with the topics and the playload of all the messages.
+As shown in the following example a single can contain multiple MQTT topics and payload, in this terms the "input data parser" function block has the role of splitting the input message (a single string) in two arrays with the topics and the payload of all the messages.
   ```
   // received info & payload example, containing all the message payload and top where forward
   "Publish Message [hospital/room2], Publish Message [hospital/building5], Publish Message [hospital/department2]","{""range"": [4, 50], ""description"": ""Room Temperature"", ""type"": ""temperature"", ""unit"": ""C"", ""lat"": 66, ""long"": 92},{""type"": ""temperature"", ""lat"": 81, ""long"": 95, ""unit"": ""C"", ""range"": [3, 50], ""description"": ""Room Temperature""},{""description"": ""Room Temperature"", ""lat"": 55, ""unit"": ""K"", ""type"": ""temperature"", ""long"": 88, ""range"": [7, 41]},"